candytale55/ANKI-VOCABULARY/500_Most_Commonly_Used_Words.md

 # The 500 most commonly used words in English with IPA

-# The 500 most commonly used words in English with IPA

 | No. | English Word | Type of Word | English IPA (USA) | English IPA (UK) | Word in Spanish |
 |---|---|---|---|---|---|
 | 1 | the | article | /ðə/ | /ðə/ | el/la/los/las |